Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 ## *Test Planning* ##

-The Test Plan aims to describe all testing details related to the "Data Connfirmation" process
+The Test Plan aims to describe all testing details related to the "Data Confirmation" process

 <h4>1.1.1.
 Roles asigned to the project</h4>